-Many people believe that closing background apps saves battery which is but simply a myth.
-If you are one of the persons who kill background apps instantly after using them, then we must tell you that it is not doing any good for your battery life.
+Many people believe that closing apps save battery which is but simply a myth.
+If you are one of the persons who kill background apps after using them, we must tell you that it is not doing any good for your battery life.

 Does Closing Background Apps Save Battery?